OpenKore/openkore/openkore/trunk/README.txt

 ### OpenKore what-will-become-2.0.0
 =========================

-Credits:
+Many thanks to the following people who made this release possible:
-- Japplegame, Darkfate, championrpg, wheee, djfelone, Dragonight!:
+- Japplegame, Darkfate, championrpg, wheee, djfelone, Dragonight!, Bibian,  kLabMouse:
   Contributions to iRO and padded packets support.

+There are no new features, but many bugs have been fixed.

 =========================